mailhexu/TB2J/docs/src/multibinit.rst

 * normalised-tensorial

-Since version 0.7.1, the TB2J-Vampire output take the "tensorial" format, in which the exchange values are 2 times that in the convention of TB2J.
+Since version 0.7.1, the TB2J-Vampire output take the "tensorial" format, in which the exchange values are 2 times that in the convention of TB2J exchange.out file.
+This convention is automatically applied in the TB2J-Vampire interface.
 The anisotropic exchange and DMI are not written before version 0.7.2.
 They are included since then.